flutter-vrinsoft/task-wave/README.md

    The generated APK will be located in `build/app/outputs/flutter-apk/app-release.apk`.

 ## Automating workflow with CI/CD
-Go to the Actions Tab
+1. Go to the Actions Tab
 Click on the "Actions" tab located at the top of your repository page.
 This will display a list of all workflows and their recent runs.
-Select the Workflow
+2. Select the Workflow
 Find the workflow you want to trigger or rerun.
-Click on the workflow to view the list of runs for that workflow.
+3. Click on the workflow to view the list of runs for that workflow.
-Manually Trigger a Workflow
+4. Manually Trigger a Workflow
 If your workflow is configured to support manual triggering (using the workflow_dispatch event), you will see a "Run workflow" button on the right side of the page.
-Click this button to start the workflow manually.
+5. Click this button to start the workflow manually.
 If this button is not available, the workflow might not be configured for manual triggering.

-Click "Run Workflow"
+6. Click "Run Workflow"
 Click the "Run workflow" button to initiate the workflow.
 You will be redirected to a page where you can monitor its progress.
-Rerun a Workflow

 ## Locating and Downloading Artifacts
 Once the workflow completes, you can find the built APK and other artifacts as follows: